Lorde Is Canceling CDs With Her Third Album

-Another sliver of hope for Lorde’s third album has been the surprise return of her infamous onion ring review Instagram account, which she last posted on mere days before the release of Melodrama.
+Another sliver of hope for Lorde’s new album has been the surprise return of her infamous onion ring review Instagram account, which she last posted on mere days before the release of Melodrama.
 In case you don’t remember, the singer was rumored to be running @onionringsworldwide after fans noticed she was one of the few people followed by the account.
 During a 2017 appearance on The Tonight Show With Jimmy Fallon, she revealed herself as the mastermind behind it.

 “I have to explain for a second, here's the thing,” Lorde told Fallon.
 “I sort of naively didn't realize that it would be a thing, that I was going to different places and trying the onion rings at each of those places … I feel like it reads like the kind of thing a pop star would do to look relatable, which I wasn't!
 It was a funny thing with my friends on the tour.”

 Once fans figured out Lorde was running the page, she shut it down — until December 2020, when she posted a photo of two onion rings with the caption: “Don’t call it a crumb back...”
 She then posted several onion ring reviews in a row the same day, but it’s been crickets on the account ever since.